 Our hotel had bikes for us to ride free of charge so we biked around for only about 30 minutes.
-There are a lot of cars and motorbikes racing past us.
+There were a lot of cars and motorbikes racing past us.
 I don’t usually ride a bike without a helmet so I felt a little like a potential organ donor.
-The worst part is that the bike seats were too low for long legged Westerners.
-It felt a little like riding a tricycle even though we had the seats adjusted to the highest position.
+The worst part is that the bike seats were too low for long-legged Westerners.
+It was like riding a tricycle even though we had the seats adjusted to the highest position.

 I often read the articles in the airplane magazine, and I read about a small local business where one can rent traditional Lao clothing to wear for the day.